Unified.to

 Read + write support

-• Agents can take actions (not just retrieve data)
+• Agents can take actions, not just retrieve data

-• Update records, create workflows, trigger actions
+• Update records, create entries, trigger actions

-• No customer data stored
+• No customer payload data (business records, messages, files) stored at rest

 Built for AI (MCP + tool execution)

-• Works with Claude, GPT, Gemini, Cohere
+• Works with Claude, GPT, Gemini, and Cohere

 Where it fits